offsoc/onionplan/docs/06 - Appendix: Specs for DNS-based .onion records.md

 # Appendix: Specs for DNS-based .onion records

-Documents a alternatives and requirements to be considered when creating an specification for Onion Services address entries using the DNS.
+Documents options, requirements etc to be considered when creating a specification for Onion Services address entries using the DNS.

 [[_TOC_]]